MrFriendCS/MrFriendCS.github.io/s1/S1-SDD-Morse/README.md

 ### Sound

-The micro:bit V2 has a built in speaker that can be used to hear the 'dots' and 'dashes'
+The micro:bit V2 has a built in speaker that can be used to hear the 'dots' and 'dashes'.
+This part can be missed out if a micro:bit V1 is being used.

 #### Dash